JonasLamy/LiverVesselness/README.md

 The minimal call of a new filter should be : ./YourVesselness --input inputVolume.nii --output outputVolume.nii

 ### Analyse scripts

+Update : In the paper the global best mean MCC is computed over all segmentation thresholds.
+The scripts are now computing the mean of the best MCC of each volumes.

 The scripts provided are used to find the mean of the best MCC, Dice and ROC dist as well as computing the ROC curves once the metrics are computed.

 - **parsing csv**